Costa Rica Roadtrip - Part 2

 Travel time: ca. 4h

-Travel time to airport from here: ca. 2h
+Travel time to the airport from here: ca. 2h

 Accommodation: